Solving a quadratic equation with one variable (where ) by calculating the square root:

 Let's continue and perform the factoring:

-Let's continue and address the fact that on the left side of the equation we obtained in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to get a result of 0 from multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,
+On the left side of the equation that we obtained in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to obtain a result of 0 from a multiplication operation is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,

 Meaning:

-In solving the equation above, we first divided both sides of the equation by the term with the variable, and then we extracted a ninth root from both sides of the equation.
+In solving the equation above, we first divided both sides of the equation by the term with the variable, and then we proceeded to extract a ninth root from both sides of the equation.

 (In this case, extracting an odd root from the right side of the equation yielded one possibility)